 Australia has a strict set of regulations for drinking water – the Australian Drinking Water Guidelines.
 These guidelines are regularly updated to meet the most up-to-date scientific evidence available.

 The authorities check for safe levels of:

 These guidelines were devised with Australian residents’ health in mind, and while not mandatory, most water suppliers and providers follow them.

 Yes – tap water in Brisbane is perfectly safe to drink and meets all the Australian Drinking Water Guidelines.
-2019/20 had 33% fewer water quality complaints than 2018/19!
+Urban Utilities received only 209 complaints in 2020-21, 80 fewer than the previous year!